jbadomics/install_help/OSX_for_bioinformatics.md

 ## Install GCC

 Apple's C/C++ compiler is called `clang` and is aliased to `gcc`, which means that any time you need to compile source C/C++, `clang` will run by default.
 Unfortunately, many programs will fail to build with `clang` and instead need the GNU Compiler Collection (`gcc`).
-We can install GNU gcc with Homebrew:
+We can install GNU gcc v.
+6.1 with Homebrew:

     brew install gcc --without-multilib

+Some programs won't compile with the latest version of `gcc`, but fortunately homebrew allows us to install multiple versions of the same thing:

+    brew install homebrew/versions/gcc5 --without-multilib

-Be patient as this can take 30-60 minutes to complete the `make bootstrap` step.
+Be patient as each step can take 30-60 minutes to complete the `make bootstrap` step.
 This installs the latest GNU `gcc` with [OpenMP](http://openmp.org/wp/) support. **It does not** erase or replace Apple's default `clang` installation; instead, GNU `gcc` can be invoked as necessary to compile certain programs.

 ## Install GNU core utilities